towersvault/shinpokered/patches_and_info/Guide_to_New_Player_Functions.md

 12 - Bill's secret garden?
 He'll never tell!
 Could showing him a new species pokemon persuade him?
 13 - Search all over the Kanto overworld to find a secret cave room, or else you'll never get a mist stone.

+**Gameshark Codes**
+Here are some freshly-baked cheat codes unique to Shin Pokemon.
+  - 010042DA: If your play-clock was maxed at 255 from a previous save file, this will unlock the expanded game clock.
+These codes do not work on the Lite patches.
+  - 0180C4CF: The next encounter will be a shiny pokemon.
+  - 01xx21D7: Resets the options and changes the player graphics to male (xx=00) or female (xx=01).

 #Built-In Nuzlocke Mode
 -----------------------------------------------